petebacondarwin/kanso-precompiler-base/README.md

 - `doc`: The design document where the attachment will be added
 - `name`: The name of the attachment
 - `originalPath`: The original full filename of the attachment before precompilation
-- 'content': The content of the precompiled attachment
+- `content`: The content of the precompiled attachment